Skip to content

 • Pace work activities over the entire shift, whenever possible.

-• Take regular breaks (e.g. 5 minutes every hour) away from the computer, when computer work is prolonged or intensive; a break does not mean you cannot do any work, but could mean switching to a different task that allows you to change position, move your muscles or use different muscle groups.
+• Take regular breaks (e.g. 5 minutes every hour) away from the computer, when computer work is prolonged or intensive.
+A break does not mean you cannot do any work, but could mean switching to a different task that allows you to change position, move your muscles, or use different muscle groups.

 If work tasks involve extensive data entry from source documents, or frequent or prolonged phone conversations, computer accessories such as document holders and hands-free phones or headsets can be used to reduce muscular and visual fatigue.